 For example, if a Wine and Spirits company is looking for a funding solution and hold creditworthy invoices worth $150.000 they can choose to factor them and get same day funding.
 The factor can offer to provide up to 90% upfront payment of their value, meaning $135.000.
 In due time, the factor will collect the money from the liable customers according to the initial terms of the invoices and return the remaining $15.000 minus the agreed service fees.

-Invoice factoring can be a great solution for any business ineligible for a bank loan or that has already consumed its credit line.
-In fact, it is an even better solution for companies that depend on a single client only to generate revenues.
+Invoice factoring can be an excellent solution for any business ineligible for a bank loan, or that has already consumed its credit line.
+It is an even better solution for companies that depend on a single client only to generate revenues.
 These companies have unique needs because their situation is more critical.
 They usually have less funding options and more pressure to fulfill orders.
 Hopefully, AR funding can quickly and efficiently provide working capital to businesses.
 Even to those that have a single client or client concentration.
 This is through credit protection and AR management.

 Here is how it works:

 • Your company submits a single invoice to the factor

 • The factor verifies the invoice and gets you simple credit qualifications

 • You receive an advance, up to 90% of the invoice value

 • Approval can be in as little as 24 hours as your personal credit score isn’t considered

 • No payment of upfront fees and enjoy a fast application process

 • Your business adds no additional debt